utelecon/utelecon.github.io/en/support/index.md

 slug: support
 ---

-<div class="box"> we have introduced a new support desk which is   and faculty members.</div>

 * The Technical Support Desk aims to respond to inquiries regarding online classes and web conferences.
-* To expand our services, support is co-operated by student staff ("Common Supporters"), and faculty members.
+* To expand our services, support is co-operated by student staff ("Common Supporters") and faculty members.
 * We offer assistance through chats, Zoom, and email forms.
 Please contact us through the channel that best suits you.
 * See also [FAQ page](/en/faq/) for frequently asked questions and answers for them.